 With thousands of cell types to test and a growing set of tools with which to test them, the project could unfold endlessly.
 “We’re far from finished,” says geneticist Rick Myers of the HudsonAlpha Institute for Biotechnology in Huntsville, Alabama.
 “You might argue that this could go on forever.”

-A genome where the significant majority of sequences within the genome are functional has important implications for evolutionary theories.
-These implications are, frankly, rather devastating to the Neo-Darwinian perspective.
-Not the least of the problems this discovery highlights is the fact that the detrimental mutation rate suffered by all slowly reproducing gene pools (like all mammals for instance) is a great deal higher than anyone within mainstream science has ever imagined before – far far higher than any known naturalistic mechanism can deal with when it comes to avoiding the inevitable deterioration of our entire gene pool over time… toward eventual genetic meltdown and extinction.
+A genome where the non-coding DNA controls the coding DNA has important implications for evolutionary theories.
+Not the least of the implications this discovery highlights is the fact that the detrimental mutation rate suffered by all slowly reproducing gene pools (like all mammals for instance) is higher than anyone within mainstream science has ever imagined before – far far higher than any known naturalistic mechanism can deal with when it comes to avoiding the inevitable deterioration of our entire gene pool over time toward eventual genetic meltdown and extinction.
 This only confirms what those like geneticist John Sanford have been saying for a some time now – that we’re not evolving, but devolving (Link).
 It also highlights the fact that the functional differences between us and other animals, like apes, are found, not so much in the protein-coding genes, but in the non-coding regions of our genomes (Link).